clopez/pressfs/README.md

 ### 0.4.0 -
 - Allow other plugins to hook in and filter the data (sivel) https://github.com/josephscott/pressfs/pull/2
+- Flush the request cache after each write completes

 ### 0.3.0 - Tue 28 Jun 2011
 - Read only exposure of media files managed by WordPress in the top level /media directory